lp-udacity/pdsnd_github/README.md

 ### Description
 Describe what your project is about and what it does The bikeshare.py code pulls data from multiple .csv files to answer questions about the bike share program.

 ### Files used
 Include the files used
+bikeshare.py
+README.md
+chicago.csv
+new_york_city.csv
+washington.csv

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.
+Used the mentor help section of udacity when needed